Michael Ableman: Biography

 Ableman originally intended to become a photographer.
 However, in 1972 he joined an agrarian commune east of Ojai, California where he was to eventually manage 100 acre of pear and apple orchards.
 After a time managing a nursery on the coast north of Santa Barbara, in 1981 Ableman took a job grafting orange trees at Fairview Gardens.
 When the previous manager left, Ableman remained, "farm-sitting," until 2001.
 At its peak the farm served as an important community and education center and a national model for small-scale and urban agriculture, hosting as many as 5000 people per year for tours, classes, festivals, and apprenticeships.
 Under Ableman's leadership, the farm was saved from development and preserved under one of the earliest and most unusual active agricultural conservation easements of its type in the country.

 A frequent speaker at conferences throughout North America, Ableman gave a plenary presentation on the future of farming at the Bioneers conference in 2005.

-Ableman lives with his family on an organic farm on Saltspring Island, British Columbia.

-Ableman now lives and farms at the historic 120-acre Foxglove Farm where he also directs the Center For Arts, Ecology, and Agriculture.

-Michael, co-founded North America's largest Urban Agriculture project, Sole Food Street Farms in Vancouver, British Columbia.
-Sole Food transforms vacant urban land into street farms that grow artisan quality fruits and vegetables and provides jobs to residents in the downtown Eastside of Vancouver who faces for whatever reason challenges to employment.

-Beginning with a half-acre parking lot on Hastings and Hawks streets on the downtown east-side of Vancouver, the project established urban production farms throughout Vancouver that employed individuals working through the challenges of material poverty, addiction, and mental illness while generating large quantities of food.

-Foxglove Farm

-Foxglove Farm is a 120-acre organic farm on Salt Spring Island in British Columbia, Canada owned by Ableman.
-Foxglove Farm is home to the Centre for Arts, Ecology and Agriculture which specializes in agricultural and culinary arts workshops.